Comparison·Jun 15, 2026·12 min read

 Founded1988 (CRIF group); StrategyOne brand mid-2000s2024

-BuyerTier-one banks, large established lenders, regulators, telecoms, utilities, insurersCredit officer, head of credit, head of operations at fintechs, NBFCs, multifinance, BNPL, rural banks, cooperatives, mid-market SME lenders
+BuyerTier-one banks, large established lenders, regulators, telecoms, utilities, insurersCredit and risk teams across banks, fintechs, NBFCs, multifinance, BNPL, rural banks, cooperatives, microfinance, and mid-market lenders

 Bureau dataNative.
 CRIF operates credit bureaus in 26+ countriesIntegrates with any bureau, including CRIF, as a score input

 Document intelligenceAvailable as a separate module or partner integration.
 Not the headline productNative, headline product.
-Reads handwritten, scanned, and photographed loan documents
+Reads and analyses handwritten, scanned, and photographed loan documents, and cross-checks what each document claims against the evidence in the image

 Policy editorNo-code positioning, plus AI assistant and Python model support.
-Setup, training, and configuration delivered by CRIF consultingPlain-English no-code canvas, designed for the credit officer to operate directly.
+Setup, training, and configuration delivered by CRIF consultingPlain-English Decisioning Engine, designed for credit and risk teams to operate directly.
 No professional services

 Industry scopeBanking, telecom, utilities, insurance, retailLending only.
 Loan decisioning, end to end